Poppin' Smoke

 Guide to Hawaii Military Resorts and Recreational Lodging

-The Hale Koa Hotel, Honolulu (photo courtesy of the Hale Koa)
+The Hale Koa, a popular military hotel in Hawaii (photo courtesy of the Hale Koa)

 Whether you’re traveling solo, as a couple, or with the entire family, Hawaii is the perfect destination for a military vacation!
 With so many Morale, Welfare, and Recreation (MWR) lodging options to choose from, you’re sure to find one that is right for you.